The Russell Group - Best Universities in the UK

 St Johns College, Oxford University member of the Russell Group

-In 1992, in a fit of egalitarianism zeal, and no doubt because someone thought there were votes to be had, the UK decided to put an end to polytechnics.
+In 1992, in a fit of egalitarianist zeal, and no doubt because someone thought there were votes to be had, the UK decided to put an end to polytechnics.
 They did this by changing their name and calling them universities.
 One of the aims was to put an end to elitism and have a more 'democratic' system.
 But a rose by any other name etc...

-Human nature being what it is people want to get the best for themselves or their children if they possibly can, so going to the best univeristies is still important.
+Human nature being what it is people want to get the best for themselves or their children if they possibly can, so going to the best universities is still important.
 One of the reasons being, of course, that your job prospects are greatly enhanced if you can say you went to Oxford University than if you went to Xtown Polytechnic.
-Every country in the world has its prestigious educational establishments for the intellectual or financially or politically well endowed elite and its ordinary establishments for everybody else.
+Every country in the world has its prestigious educational establishments for the intellectually or financially or politically well--endowed elite and its ordinary establishments for everybody else.
 Even in places like the Soviet Union there were prestigious institutes and universities for the children of the great and the good.
 Absolute egalitarianism and equality of opportunity is just a dream I'm afraid.

 The upshot for universities in Britain was that in 1994 a group of universities decided they need to form themselves into a select group which they named the ' Russell Group of Universities' (compared by some to the Ivy League in the USA) to distinguish themselves from the rest, or as they put it :